 Candied Orange Peels – An Example in Sustainability

 When you give these beautiful Candied Orange Peels as gifts to family and friends, you are giving them a healthy, tasty, beautiful treat that will last throughout the holiday season (if they aren’t eaten before the season is over).
 As you use your oranges to make your favorite salads, Southern Ambrosia, or Orange Pound Cake, keep those peels to prepare these wonderful Candied Orange Peels!

 Candied Orange Peels have reminded me of Christmas for as long as I can remember.
 The mere aroma of orange peels simmering on the stove creates warm happy emotions that I cannot describe.
-I am not sure if it takes me back to my childhood.
-At the same time, it gives me pleasure knowing I am leaving the same traditions that I grew up with on to my own children.
+It takes me back to my childhood.
+At the same time, it gives me pleasure to know I am leaving the same traditions that I grew up with to my own children.

 One of the greatest treasures that I want my children to teach their children is to make the most of everything and waste nothing that God gives us in nature.
 I believe that one major example of sustainability is to use parts of vegetables, fruits, or harvested game that are not ordinarily used.